bisquit0007/Quran-Pages/README.md

 "PDFs" is the SVG pages converted to PDF

-I can't upload the full book, so you'll need to combine the pages using a python script
+I can't upload the full book as the file is too large, so you'll need to combine the pages using the python script named "PDF merge.py"